 Test Methods.

-The lead content of gasoline shall be determined in accordance with American Society of Testing and Materials (ASTM) Method D3237-79, which is incorporated herein by reference.
+The lead content of gasoline shall be determined in accordance with ASTM D3237-79, which is incorporated herein by reference.
 The phosphorous content of gasoline shall be determined in accordance with ASTM Method D3231-73, which is incorporated herein by reference.

 Exemptions.

-Subsections (a)(1) and (3) shall not apply to California gasoline sold, offered from sale, supplied, or offered for supply by a person who demonstrates that:
+Subsection (a)(1) shall not apply to California gasoline sold, offered from sale, supplied, or offered for supply by a person who demonstrates that:

 The gasoline is conspicuously identified as a fuel which may not lawfully be dispensed to motor vehicles other than exempt off-road vehicles; and